Editor's note: This story has been updated.

 Off China’s mainland coastline, a little island well-armed with American weapons just elected a woman that Beijing can’t stand.

 That island is, of course, Taiwan.
 Largely ignored by the American media, Taiwan’s election on Saturday was easy to miss in the West.

 But it shouldn’t be ignored.
-The repercussions from this election will not be confined to an island known for its feisty politics and succulent noodles.
 Whoever leads Taiwan presides over a simmering feud that, if ignited, would suck the US into a very nasty conflict.

-Tsai Ing-wen, the 59-year-old leader of the opposition Democratic Progressive Party (DPP), became Taiwan’s first female president over the weekend with 56.1 percent of the vote.
-She will replace a president seen by many voters as too cozy with China — a nation that keeps more than 1,500 missiles pointed at Taiwan around the clock.
+Tsai Ing-wen, the 59-year-old leader of the opposition Democratic Progressive Party, became Taiwan’s first female president over the weekend with 56.1 percent of the vote.
+It was the lowest voter turnout in all recorded elections, with 66 percent going to the polls compared to 74 percent in the 2012 election.
+Tsai will replace a president seen by many voters as too cozy with China — a nation that keeps more than 1,500 missiles pointed at Taiwan around the clock.

 More from GlobalPost: US patrols in the South China Sea will enrage Beijing — and Washington knows it